-11 Other Big Events That Also Occurred on September 11th
+11 Other Big Events That Occurred on September 11th

-Even before the tragic attacks of 2001, some pretty noteworthy events had occurred on September 11th.
-While our brains will forever link the calendar date to the 2001 attacks - and rightly so - let's take a look at some other notable September 11th happenings from previous years.
+Before the terrorist attacks in 2001, plenty of notable events occurred on September 11th.
+Let's take a look at some other newsworthy September 11th happenings from previous years.

-William Wallace defeats forces of the English crown in the Battle of Stirling Bridge.
-As anyone who's seen Braveheart knows, the party doesn't last long for Wallace, but the Scots do regain their independence in 1328.
+Scottish hero William Wallace defeats the army of the English crown in the Battle of Stirling Bridge.
+As anyone who's seen Braveheart knows, the party doesn't last long for Wallace, but the Scots did regain their independence in 1328.

-English explorer Henry Hudson sails up a river on the coast of northeastern America aboard the Dutch vessel Halve Maen (Half Moon).
-In the process he discovers the island of Manhattan.
-He successfully navigates the river which now bears his name all the way to present-day Albany.
+English explorer Henry Hudson sails up a river on the coast of eastern North America as commander of the Dutch vessel Halve Maen (Half Moon).
+In the process he encounters the island of Manhattan.
+He successfully navigates the river that now bears his name all the way to present-day Albany, New York.

 Alexander Hamilton receives his appointment as first secretary of the U.S. Treasury.
 One of his first acts is to suggest that the federal government assume the debt incurred by the states during the Revolutionary War.
 He proposes a whiskey tax that inspires a rebellion a few years later—an insurrection he personally accompanies federal troops to stamp out.